hungkail/MultiUserDungeon/README.md

 Live Deploy at: https://multi-user-dungeon.herokuapp.com/index.php

+*note use different browser if you want to talk to yourself, for example: Chrome with Firefox or Chrome with Safari

 # Description
 A visual world made up with either transparent or solid rooms (transparent room can be enter freely, solid room can not).<Br>
 Players can travel across rooms and might meet other players.<Br>